 How do I reserve a horseback ride on the beach?
 All reservations must be made by phone at 252-515-9441.
-We offer 4 rides a day 7 days a week by appointment only.
-2 rides are in the morning and we do 1 early evening ride & 1 sunset ride.
+We offer 4 to 5 rides a day 6 days a week by appointment only.
+3 rides are in the morning and we do 1 afternoon ride & 1 sunset ride.
 Mondays we often do not ride.
 It is usually a day for the horses to rest.

 How much do your rides cost?
-Our approximately 60 minute ride is $65/person & our approximately 90 minute ride is $95/person.
-We also offer a 90 minute sunset ride daily at $105/person.
-Full moon moonlit rides are now also being offered at $105/person during full moon days.
+Our 60 minute ride is $70/person & our 90 minute ride is $95/person.
+We also offer a 90 minute sunrise & sunset ride daily at $105/person.

 Should I tip my guide?
 Our guides rely on tips as the main source of their income at the barn.
 If you had a great experience and your guide went the extra mile for you please tip them.
 If you did not have a great experience please tell us how we can make your next experience better.

 How do I check in for my ride?
-We ask that you arrive 15 minutes prior to your ride at the barn.
-The big red barn is located at 120 Driftwood Drive, Cedar Island, NC 28520.
+We ask that you arrive 15 minutes prior to your ride at the main office located at 120 Driftwood Drive Cedar Island, NC 28520.
 There is a waiver form that all guests must sign in the office before the ride.
 The big red barn is located just past the main office.
 When you get to the barn please park in front of the barn & walk to the left side where you will see a small opening in the fence for customers to walk through.
 We will be saddling your horses in that area.

 What do we need to wear?
 We recommend that you wear closed toed shoes on your ride.
 Sandals occasionally fall off & sandals are not comfortable in a stirrup.
 You can where shorts, jeans or whatever you are comfortable in, but keep in mind you may get wet on our 90 minute rides when crossing the water.
 Sunscreen is strongly recommended & you may want to apply bug spray ahead of time as well.
 If you plan to stay for the day & rent kayaks or enjoy the beach you may want to bring a change of clothes as well.